 Ensembles and orchestras

-Other ensembles, along with Interface and FontanaMix, enrich the programme with their proposals.
+Other ensembles, along with Interface and FontanaMix, enrich the Festival with their programmes.

 The eleven elements of the Cairn Ensemble, founded in 1998 by composer Jérôme Combier, who also serves as the artistic director, compose a concert with pieces from the Portulan cycle by Tristan Murail, with whom the Ensemble collaborates continuously.
 Just like the ancient sea atlases traced the coastlines to indicate ports, currents and the depth of the ocean floor, so for Murail the cycle is “a form of autobiography in the form of a metaphor”, where “each piece refers to something – a place, a trip, a book, an aesthetic experience – that is particularly important”.
 Along with Murail, there will be a piece by Jérôme Combier: Die Finsteren Gewässer der Zeit.

 One of the youngest and most dynamic formations on the European scene, the Ensemble Fractales, founded in Brussels in 2012, offers a concert composed exclusively of premieres.
 Two world premieres by Fausto Sebastiani and Alessandro Melchiorri; three Italian premieres by Maurizio Azzan (Of other spaces) Miquel Urquiza (Ars memoria) and Yann Robin (Ftéra).